-Rio de Janeiro is full of plenty things to see and do.
+Rio de Janeiro is definitely full of plenty of things to see and do.
 So much so, we struggled even with two weeks in the city!
-We have provided a full guide on everything we did to help you plan your Rio trip.
-Share your stories and finds around the city with us!
-Make the most of your travels around Rio de Janeiro and make sure you check out our full guide to Rio Carnival if you're going in February!
-Carnival goes on for much longer than the official two weeks on the streets of Brazil, so you're sure to find some carnival celebrations if you travel around this time... enjoy!
+Moreover, we have provided a full guide on everything we did to help you plan your Rio trip.
+Share your stories and finds around the city with us too!
+Make the most of your travels around Rio de Janeiro and make sure you check out our full guide to Rio Carnival if you're going in February.
+Enjoy!

 Christ the Redeemer

-Of course, this should be on the top of everyone’s list of things to do in Rio and it does not disappoint!
-We would recommend taking the funicular up the mountain, as you will get to enjoy the views across Rio too.
+Without a doubt, this should be on the top of everyone’s list of things to do in Rio.
+Christ the Redeemer most certainly doesn't disappoint!
+Furthermore, we would recommend taking the funicular up the mountain.
+Due to being able to enjoy the views across Rio on the way up too.

 - Book in advance!
-You can do this as late as the morning before you go but if you don’t, we noticed the next slot to buy on the spot was at least four hours away.
-Also, we struggled at times with the high sun, so maybe try to go quite early in the day or an hour after 3/4pm.
+You can do this as late as the morning before you go.
+Contrastly, if you don’t, we noticed the next slot to buy on the spot was at least four hours away.
+Also, we struggled at times with the high sun, so maybe try to go quite early in the day or early evening.

 - Be aware there are massive flying bugs at the top of Christ the Redeemer!
 You can’t avoid them and you’ll see people ducking and diving around them.
 It’s still worth it but just be warned!

-There are three top views of Rio; Christ the redeemer, Sugarloaf mountain and Vista de Chinesa.
-You should make time to see them all, then choose your own favourite.
+Firstly, there are three top views of Rio; Christ the Redeemer, Sugarloaf Mountain and Vista de Chinesa.
+Moreover, you should make time to see them all!
+Following this, then choose your favourite!

-Ours was Sugarloaf Mountain, we managed to catch it at sunset and it was honestly one of the most incredible views we’ve ever seen.
-So if you can, we would recommend doing the same!
-Grab a Caipirinha in the bar by Red Beach and hop on the cable car about half an hour before sunset, then prepare to enjoy some spectacular city views!
+With that in mind, our favourite view was Sugarloaf Mountain.
+Luckily, we managed to catch it at sunset and it was honestly one of the most incredible views we’ve ever seen!
+Hence, if you can, we would recommend doing the same.
+Grab a Caipirinha in the bar by Red Beach and hop on the cable car about half an hour before sunset.
+Subsequently, prepare to enjoy some spectacular city views!

 Vista de Chinesa

-Jeep Tours were a great option, we didn’t feel rushed getting all our pictures and we were able to take in moments to just enjoy the experience.
-The guide was really informative about the forest and the different structures and buildings we passed, speaking in English, Spanish and Portuguese too, which was pretty impressive!
+Furthermore, Jeep Tours were a great option.
+Thus we didn’t feel rushed getting all our pictures and we were able to take in moments to just peacefully enjoy the experience.
+Also, the guide was really informative about the forest and the different structures and buildings we passed.
+Impressively, our guide also spoke in English, Spanish and Portuguese!

 Lapa - Day and Night!